-Has a blue or dusky color around the mouth or nose.
+Has a blue or dusky color around the fingernails, mouth, or nose

-A doctor will ask about your child’s medical history and listen to his or her breathing.
-Your child may be given a medication that relieves swollen airways.
-In extreme cases, a tube may be used to help your child breathe.
+A doctor will ask about your child’s health history and listen to his or her breathing.
+Your child may be given a medicine that usually relieves swollen airways and other symptoms.
+In rare cases, the doctor may use a tube to help your child breathe.

 Croup can sound frightening.
-But, in many cases, warm, moist air can ease your child’s breathing.
-Follow these steps to help your child’s breathing:
+But in many cases, the following tips can help ease your child's breathing:

 Turn on the hot water in your bathroom shower.

 Keep the door closed, so the room gets steamy.